Riyad Bank

-Riyad Bank is one of the largest financial institutions in Saudi Arabia, ranked fourth in assets It was established in 1957.
+Riyad Bank (بنك الرياض) is one of the largest financial institutions in Saudi Arabia, ranked fourth in assets.

+History

+It was established in 1957.
 The Saudi government owns 51% of the shares of the firm.

-As other Saudi commercial banks, Riyad Bank is supervised by the Saudi Central Bank.
+Like other Saudi commercial banks, Riyad Bank is supervised by the Saudi Central Bank.

+In June 2010, the homepage of the bank's website was hacked by hackers demanding the dismissal of the mayor of the province of Medina.

+In July 2013, Riyad Bank chose Calypso for the management of its global cash flows.

 In March 2018, Riyad Bank launched contactless payment wristbands, using the Gemalto digital security solution.

-In December 2018, Riyad bank went into preliminary discussions with National Commercial Bank (NCB), the country's biggest lender by assets, to study a merger plan.
+In December 2018, Riyad Bank went into preliminary discussions with National Commercial Bank (NCB), the country's biggest lender by assets, to study a merger plan.
 After three weeks Riyad Bank hired Goldman Sachs to advise on the merger that would create the largest bank in the kingdom with $182 billion in combined assets.